apetrone/blacksmith/README.md

 ## Assets
 The "key" in this section, should be a relative-folder name with wild card matching pattern.
-If your source_assets folder had a folder called "textures" and you only wanted to operate on PNG files in that folder, you would specify this as follows:
+If your source_root folder had a folder called "textures" and you only wanted to operate on PNG files in that folder, you would specify this as follows:

 	"textures/*.png" :
 	{